PARTIZIP II: How the past participle is formed and used in German

 Examples of Partizip II of German inseparable verbs

 The Partizip II of these verbs isn’t formed with the participial prefix ge- just like inseparable verbs.
-They are somewhat formed like those of weak verbs in that they are conjugated to the third person subject (er/sie/es) or replacing the verb-ending –en with a –t as shown below.
+They are somewhat like those of weak verbs in that they are conjugated to the third person subject (er/sie/es) or by replacing the verb-ending –en with a –t as shown below.

 -ieren verbsPartizip IITranslation